Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite Cu$_4$(OD)$_6$FBr: $^{79}$Br and $^{63}$Cu NQR study: Results and Discussion

 \subsection{$^{63}$Cu signal intensity wipeout, $^{63}(1/T_{1})$, $^{63}(1/T_{2})$}

 In Fig.~5(c), we summarize the temperature dependence of $^{63}(1/T_{1})$. $^{63}(1/T_{1})$ at the Cu(A) peak shows qualitatively similar temperature dependence as $^{79}(1/T_{1})$ above 20~K. Near $T_\text{N}$, however, $^{63}(1/T_{1})$ at $^{63}$Cu(A) peak as well as $^{63}(1/T_{2})$ shown in Fig.~4(c) appear to decrease toward $T_\text{N}$.
 This apparent lack of the signature of antiferromagnetic order, however, does not necessarily mean that Cu spins at Cu(A) peak do not order below $T_\text{N}$.
 We note that the $^{63}$Cu(A) NQR peak progressively disappears below 30~K, as shown in Fig.2(a).
 Even if we take into account the transverse relaxation effect by extrapolating the spin echo decay curves in Fig.~4(a) to $2\tau =0$, the extrapolated intensity $M(2\tau =0)$ decreases dramatically toward 16~K as summarized in Fig.~4(d).

-Analogous signal intensity loss is often seen when spin freezing sets in inhomogeneously with highly distributed $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$~\cite{Hunt2001,Imai2017,Arsenault2020}.
+This anomaly implies that Cu(A) sites develop a large distribution in the transverse relaxation time $T_2$ below 30~K, and the signal detection becomes impossible for some nuclei when their $T_2$ becomes shorter than the finite pulse separation time $\tau=6$~$\mu$s.
+Analogous signal intensity loss without any apparent anomalies in the relaxation rates for the {\it observable parts of the signals} is often seen when spin freezing sets in inhomogeneously with highly distributed $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$; examples include slow spin fluctuations in charge ordered high $T_{c}$ cuprates~\cite{Hunt2001,Imai2017,Arsenault2020}, and incipient spin freezing in Kitaev lattice Cu$_2$IrO$_3$~\cite{Takahashi2019} as well as herbertsmithite and Zn$_{0.95}$~\cite{WangNatPhys2021}.

-When spin fluctuations at some Cu(A) sites slow down locally in an inhomogeneous manner, $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$ at these sites are enhanced.
-Then these Cu(A) sites no longer contribute to the spin echo signals detected at a finite delay time $\tau =6~\mu$s used for $^{63}(1/T_{1})$ measurements~\cite{Imai2017}.
-In other words, $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$ deduced below 30~K reflect only the Cu(A) sites which are yet to begin to freeze, and hence the data points of $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$ plotted below 30~K should be considered only the lower bound of their distribution in space.
+These considerations also indicate that $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$ plotted below 30~K reflect only the Cu(A) sites which are yet to begin to freeze, and hence the data points of $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$ below 30~K should be considered only the lower bound of their distribution in space.
 Besides the signal intensity loss, the deviation of the stretched exponent $\beta$ from 1 near $T_\text{N}$ in Fig.~5(d) underscores the inhomogeneous nature of spin fluctuations at Cu(A) sites as well.
 We also confirmed from the inverse Laplace transform analysis of the $1/T_1$ recovery curve that unlike the case of Zn$_{0.95}$~\cite{WangNatPhys2021} no split off peak of spin singlets emerges in the density distribution function $P(1/T_{1})$ when the distribution in $^{63}(1/T_{1})$ grows.

 The signal intensity loss at Cu(B) peak toward $T_\text{N}$ is far less pronounced than at Cu(A) peak, as shown in Fig.~4(d).
 The apparent reduction of the Cu(B) peak intensity toward $T_\text{N}$ in Fig.~2(a) is primarily because of the enhancement of $^{63}(1/T_{2})$, as seen in Fig.~4(b) and (c).
 This means that most if not all Cu(B) sites continue to contribute to the measurements of $^{63}(1/T_{1})$ and $^{63}(1/T_{2})$.
 Indeed $^{63}(1/T_{2})$ at the Cu(B) peak in Fig.~4(c) exhibits a mild divergent behavior toward $T_\text{N}$, although $^{63}(1/T_{1})$ increases only slightly in the same temperature range.
 Thus, the signature of spin freezing at the Cu(B) sites is less pronounced.